 The reason for that is that these paid sites digitize millions, even billions of records.
 This is compared to free sites which rely on volunteers submitting genealogy information.

-So believe it or not but there are 4 ways which you can use to gain access to genealogical records for free.
+Believe it or not but there are 4 ways which you can use to gain access to free genealogy records online!

 4 ways to access free family history records: